-Dave Farley shares his expertise, advice and real-life examples, so you can:
+Dave Farley shares his expertise, advice and works through real-life examples with you, so you can:

-- Adopt TDD as an approach to software Design rather than focus on “after-the-fact” unit-testing
+- Adopt Test Driven Development as an approach to software Design rather than focus on “after-the-fact” unit-testing.

 - Adopt a Behaviour Driven Development (BDD) approach to the use of TDD.

 - Learn how to “listen to the code” and use the feedback from test creation to modify designs for the better.

 - Develop the skills and techniques which drive the creation of higher-quality software, and significantly reduce defect-rates in production code.

 The course is delivered LIVE, over 2 consecutive days, from 10am to 4pm (UK time).

 This is an interactive programme, not a sit and listen course.